tracerdominion/Tournament_Building/README.md

 #### Removal functions

 Should take parameters `stage`, which is the index of the stage in the stages array at the very top of the script, and `row`, which is the row in the Results sheet that is to be removed.
+Should return true if the result is able to be removed, and false otherwise.
 To match existing names, called `remove<Stage_type>`.

 This should take the result in the `row` numbered row of the results sheet and attempt to remove it.
 If there are dependent matches with results (for example the match a winner plays in) it should fail to remove the result and log a failure message and reason.
 Otherwise, it should remove any sign of it from sheets intended for display.